ckeditor/ckeditor5/packages/ckeditor5-source-editing/docs/features/source-editing.md

 ## Demo

 Use the editor below to see the source editing plugin in action.
-Toggle the source editing mode, make some changes in the HTML code (i.e. add new paragraphs or unordered list), and go back to see that they are present in the document content.
+Toggle the source editing mode {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing}, make some changes in the HTML code (i.e. add new paragraphs or unordered list), and go back to see that they are present in the document content.

 {@snippet features/source-editing-imports}